North Carolina Rep. Cawthorn seeks nomination after missteps

 State Sen. Chuck Edwards, Cawthorn's top rival, received endorsements from U.S. Sen. Thom Tillis and the state's top GOP legislative leaders.
 A super PAC allied with Tillis ran ads against Cawthorn, one of which called him a “reckless embarrassment” and ”dishonest disaster.”

-The primary is open to Republican and unaffiliated voters.
+Polls closed at 7:30 p.m.
+ET.
+The primary was open to Republican and unaffiliated voters.
 The leading candidate must get above 30% of the votes to avert a July runoff.
 The ultimate winner will take on Democratic and Libertarian nominees in the fall.
 Six candidates were in Tuesday's Democratic primary.

 Within days of taking office in early 2021, Cawthorn spoke at the “Stop the Steal” rally questioning Joe Biden's presidential election victory that preceded the Jan.
 6 Capitol insurrection.
 Cawthorn soon became a leading spokesperson for Trump's “America First” policies and conservatives in the culture wars.
 Trump has endorsed him.